imitelis/Full_Stack_Open_Exercises/part08/README.md

 Through these exercises, we'll implement a frontend for the GraphQL library.

-Take this project as a start for your application.
+Take [this project](https://github.com/fullstack-hy2020/library-frontend) as a start for your application.

-Note if you want, you can also use React router to implement the application's navigation!
+**Note:** if you want, you can also use [React router](https://fullstackopen.com/en/part7/react_router) to implement the application's navigation!

 ### 8.8: Authors view